antoniodegou/web-portfolio-mod1/README.md

 Favicon.io To create favicon.
 Shields.io To add badges to the README.
-Hoverify - responsiveness testing on several devices
+Hoverify - responsiveness testing on several devices freeformatter.com - to prettify HTML CSS and javascript files

 ### Vite JS (Frontend Tooling)